iundarigun/boa-leitura/backend/README.md

 [X] Languages for the title
 [X] Job to retrieve images
 [X] Search images by title
+[ ] Add language in the searchBy isbn/title
+[ ] Popup selection by title

 ### Sagas
 [X] Crud Sagas